Mens Hybrid Bikes

 The Ribble Hybrid Road build is ideal for the city commuter or road focused leisure rider who is looking for a stylish, high quality, lightweight bike that offers speed, comfort and great handling in all weather conditions.

 Lightweight aluminium all season, all terrain with front suspension - Alloy Commuter Road Bike

-Perfect for fitness or fun the Hybrid Trail is a stylish and versatile bike that is designed for mixed road and off-road riding.
-Combioning the speed and efficient of a road bike with the relaxed riding position of an MTB and with front suspension to soak up the bumps the Hybrid AL injects adventure into your daily routine.
+Perfect for fitness or fun, the Hybrid Trail is a stylish and versatile bike that is designed for mixed road and off-road riding.
+Combining the speed and efficiency of a road bike with the relaxed riding position of an MTB, with front suspension to soak up the bumps, the Hybrid AL injects a sense of adventure into your daily routine.

 A hybrid bike, in a nutshell sits somewhere in between a road bike and mountain bike.
 They take the flat handlebars and riding position of a mountain bike which riders find comfortable and intuitive and combine them with the lighter equipment of a road bike.
 This allows for greater speed for less effort especially when compared to an out and out MTB.
 To provide the comfort they have flat handlebars rather than the drop bikes that a true road bike road will be supplied with.
 The flat handlebars provide better comfort and added confidence which makes them a very popular choice for beginner riders.
 Similarly, to a mountain bike a hybrid bike can be fitted with a vast choice of tyres from slicks for tarmac use to knobbly tyres for off-road surfaces.
 With gearing low enough for off-road terrain, yet not detrimental to rides on paved surfaces the hybrid bike is a very capable all-rounder.